pandurangpatil/pandurangpatil.github.io/content/post/2014-03-27-install-zeromq-on-ubuntu-with-java-binding.md

      $ sudo make install
 ```

-At the end you will find zmq.jar generated at location `/usr/local/share/java/zmq.jar`
+At the end you will find `zmq.jar` generated at location `/usr/local/share/java/zmq.jar`

 **Updated Note :**

-With latest version, you may get following error</span>
+With latest version, you may get following error

 ```
     checking for sodium... no